 Policy small print regarding business disruption or loss of rent conditions should be checked, bearing in mind that often such provisions relate to disruption or loss due to damage to the premises.

 It is unlikely that the lease will be regarded as having ended due to frustration of the contract or a force majeure event.
-See our related articles Coronavirus (COVID-19) – does it excuse performance of my contract? and COVID-19: force majeure and negotiating contracts.
+See our related article Coronavirus (COVID-19) – does it excuse performance of my contract?

 Keep open clauses